Bliksempie/fractured-world/chronicles/006-05-fragments-of-wisdom-asia-and-surrounds.md

 **Midgame**: A visual log corrupted by static, the only surviving file from a Chinese news drone.

-> "The lights didn’t flicker.
+> "The lights didn't flicker.
 They *watched.* And then they turned inward."
 <!-- /fragment-meta -->

 <!-- fragment-meta